10:00 – 18:30

 The day will end with a reading from ‘The Waste Land’ by Fiona Shaw and a drinks reception.

-The symposium is supported by the John Ellerman Foundation and the University of Kent.
+The symposium is supported by the John Ellerman Foundation and The University of Kent Arts and Culture.